-Standard cost refers to a pre-determined cost which is calculated from management’s standards of efficient operation and the relevant necessary expenditure.
+Standard cost refers to a pre-determined cost that is calculated from management’s standards of efficient operation and the relevant necessary expenditure.
 Standard cost is established on the basis of the assumption that costs will not be allowed to move freely but will be controlled as far as possible so that actual cost will be as close to standard cost as possible and any variation of actual from the standard cost will be capable of reasonable explanation.

 The basic difference between an estimated cost and a standard cost is that, an estimated cost is a more or less reasonable assessment of what a cost will be when it is incurred.
 A standard cost, on the other hand, is a specification of what a cost ought to be when it is incurred.

-8. Relevance to Decision-Making and Control:
+8. Cost Classification by Relevance to Decision-Making and Control:

 Under this, costs are classified on the basis of their relevance to the decisions to be taken by the management.
 These costs are as follows:

 (a) Marginal Cost: Marginal cost is defined as “the amount at any given volume of output by which aggregate costs are changed if the volume of output is increased or decreased by one unit.”
-Marginal cost is the increase in total cost resulting from increase in output by one unit.
+Marginal cost is the increase in total cost resulting from an increase in output by one unit.
 Marginal cost is denoted by variable cost comprising direct material cost, direct labour cost, direct expenses and variable overheads.

 (b) Sunk Costs: Sunk costs refer to those costs which have already been incurred and cannot be altered by any decision in the future.
 These costs become irrelevant costs for later decisions.
-For example, if the management decides to replace an existing machine by a new one, the amount of capital invested in the existing machine less scrap value will be irrecoverable and hence it is known as ‘Sunk Cost’.
+For example, if the management decides to replace an existing machine with a new one, the amount of capital invested in the existing machine less scrap value will be irrecoverable and hence it is known as ‘Sunk Cost’.

-(c) Out of Pocket Costs: These refer to those costs which signify the present or future case expenditure regarding a certain decision that will vary depending upon the nature of decision made.
+(c) Out of Pocket Costs: These refer to those costs which signify the present or future case expenditure regarding a certain decision that will vary depending upon the nature of the decision made.
 Management decisions are directly affected by such costs since they give rise to cash expenditure.
 For example, a firm has its own vehicles for transporting raw materials and finished goods from one place to another.
 It seeks to replace these vehicles by the employment of public carriers.
 In making this decision, the depreciation of the vehicles is not to be considered but the management must take into account the present expenditure on fuel, maintenance and salary to drivers.
-Such costs are treated as out of pocket costs.
+Such costs are treated as out-of-pocket costs.